-A spray application is made by pumping high pressure sealcoating through a hose, and out a spray nozzle at the end of a long wand.
+A spray application is made by pumping high-pressure sealcoating through a hose, and out a spray nozzle at the end of a long wand.
 This process is one of the most effective ways to apply a consistent, even coating of sealer onto an asphalt surface.
 Traditionally two passes are made as the applicator walks the surface in overlapping applications.
 After the entire lot is properly covered, the process is repeated for a second coating after the first has had time to dry on the surface to allow walking on the freshly applied coating.
 The second coating is applied at the same thickness as the first.

 By Mechanical Sprayer

-Mechanical spray units (generally a tank you can drive on, or a trailer that has a spray bar on the back side of it) are used when there is a very large area to apply sealer onto.
+Mechanical spray units (generally a tank you can drive on, or a trailer that has a spray bar on the backside of it) are used when there is a very large area to apply sealer onto.
 Large parking facilities, roadways, bike trails are all areas where a mechanical spray rig would be used.
-These machines function the same way the hand sprayers work, but cover an 8-10' wide swath of asphalt in one pass.
+These machines function the same way the hand sprayers work but cover an 8-10′ wide swath of asphalt in one pass.

 One Coat or Two Coats?

 Plan On Applying Two Coats of Sealer; This is necessary to maintain the sealers’ protective quality as well as its’ longevity.
 Understand that sealers applied in two thin coats dries and cures much better than one thick coat.
 Sealers are water-based coatings, which cure through the process of water release (evaporation).
 A thin coat will release water faster than a thick coat.
-If applied in one thick coat, sealer will have a tendency to hold water longer and will likely cause tracking before it properly cures.
+If applied in one thick coat, the sealer will have a tendency to hold water longer and will likely cause tracking before it properly cures.

-Drying and Curing Sealcoating
+Drying and curing sealcoating

 The sealcoating manufacturer recommends 24-48hrs before you open your driveway or parking lot to traffic.
 You will be able to walk on your driveway much sooner than this, but we recommend not driving on it for at least 36hrs if at all possible.

-In ideal weather conditions the drying will only take a few hours.
+In ideal weather conditions, the drying will only take a few hours.
 However, just because it’s dry on top and dry to walk on does not mean it’s CURED.
 Drying is the formation of a film on the surface of the sealcoating that was just applied.
 It may be dry to the touch, but the coating may still be somewhat fragile until all the moisture is CURED out of the coating from top to bottom.

 Curing is the evaporation of all liquid from the sealer.
 The dryer and hotter the weather the faster it will cure.
-You can drive on a driveway that is not fully cured, but understand that you are risking leaving marks from turning tires (power steering marks) and tracking from heavy vehicles.
+You can drive on a driveway that is not fully cured but understands that you are risking leaving marks from turning tires (power steering marks) and tracking from heavy vehicles.
 100% cure may take longer, but after 36 hours it will be cured to about 95% and you will not easily hurt your sealcoat.
 That last 5% of the cure takes the longest!